6 Critical Security Threats: Detection & Response Strategies That Save Millions

 Build security into your organizational DNA:

-• Clear responsibilities — Define security roles across the organization
+• Clear responsibilities: Define security roles across the organization with on-call rotations for incident response

 5. Test and improve continuously